 When I was in elementary school, my friends called me Curious George.
 While I’ve matured since then, my curiosity has not abated.
 I have an innate passion for understanding what makes people tick and and a near compulsion to solve problems.
-Fortunately, after a windy career that included photography sales, art buying at an ad agency and even a brief stint at TED, I discovered account planning as a means to do the above.
-Since completing Miami Ad School’s Account Planning Boot Camp in 2010, I have been lucky enough to work at a variety of New York City ad agencies on a multitude of brands and in various strategic capacities.
+Fortunately, after a windy New York City career that included photography sales, art buying at an ad agency and even a brief stint at TED, I discovered strategy as a means to do the above.
+Since completing Miami Ad School’s Account Planning Boot Camp in 2010, I have been lucky enough to work at a variety of New York City ad agencies and research firms on a multitude of brands and in various strategic capacities.

 In pursuit of uncovering the truth, I’ve traveled the world many times over (virtually) understanding the cultural nuances and needs of various markets.
 I’ve spent weeks staring at and photographing people’s sneakers on the streets of New York.
 I’ve interviewed countless strangers, often with them commenting that “they’ve never told these things to anyone else.”
 And I’ve found buried treasures under layers of web pages – uncovering key brand insights.

 In short, my job is pretty awesome and I feel incredibly fortunate that my path led me here.